Paultree/dcs-tech-test/README.md

   - reduces duplication in code.
   - may need to redo entire codebase.
 - Create a service file which will house all methods involving API calls.
+- Now that service files have been made that house helper functions, can now create isolated test files.
+  - Test files that test whether files are rendered correctly.
+  - Test files that test whether api calls are correctly being made.

 # Change Logs